rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

    Use that in the next step:

-2. In STS Preferences - Server - Runtime Environment - Add - Apache Tomcat 9 (the latest version) - Next.
+2. In STS Preferences - expand Server - click Runtime Environment - Add - Apache Tomcat v9 (the latest version).
+3. Paste "/usr/local/opt/tomcat".
+Drill down to bin, Catalina.
+Press Next.

 3. Add the Servers view in Eclipse (Window - Show View - Servers)